 Vehicles displaying state-issued Handicap (HP) registration plates, placards or parking permits and have a current and valid Tufts parking permit/pass may park in any Tufts HP designated space.
 Employees with a valid parking permit/pass who require short term HP parking because of an injury or illness must obtain written authorization from the Tufts Marathon Health & Wellness Center.
 Once length of injury/illness has been determined, Administrative Services will issue a temporary HP pass.
 Vehicles with temporary Tufts HP passes may park in any HP parking space, except in spaces posted as “Wheelchair Access Only.”

 Parking citations must be paid or appealed within fourteen (14) days of the date of violation.
 Students not paying citations within 14 days will have the balance placed on their Bursar account.
-Employees not paying citations within 14 days will have the balance deducted from their pay through payroll deduction.
+Employees not paying citations within 14 days will be required to pay balance before purchasing a permit.

 Citations must be appealed within fourteen (14) days of the date of the violation.
 Appeals are submitted online through publicsafety.tufts.edu/parking and clicking on the ‘Violation Appeal’ tab.
 Appeals are reviewed and processed within 30 business days.
 Results are sent via email to the appellant.
 Grounds and invalid grounds for appeals are available here.

 The Tufts University Police Department (TUPD) is authorized to remove, impound, or immobilize any vehicle on university property at the owner/operator’s risk and expense when: